Skip to main content

 To maximize identity resolution outcomes, you can configure LiveRamp Identity Engine's data preparation process to:

-• Create and declare a data source.
+• Create and declare a data source, or select from tables your organization has access to.

 Note